Multi-Person Extreme Motion Prediction: Method

-We build on a recent state-of-the-art motion prediction model~\cite{mao2020history}, and extend it to account for interaction between pose sequences of two persons.
-The model in~\cite{mao2020history} -- referred to as \textit{base} method -- consists on two parts: an attention model used for leaning temporal attention w.r.t.\ the past motions, and a predictor based on GCN~\cite{kipf2016semi} used to model the spatial attention among joints by the adjacency matrix.
-The temporal attention model aims at finding the most relative sub-sequence in the past by measuring the similarity between the last observed sub-sequence $P_{t-1-M:t-1}$ and a set of past sub-sequences $P_{t_{i}:t_{i}+M+T}$, where $t_i$ with $i \in \{1, \dots, N\}$ indicates the start frame of each past sub-sequence in observation.
-The base model uses a transformer, where the query and the keys are learned form a multi-layer perceptron from sequences of length $M$.
-More precisely, $Q$ denotes the representation associated to $P_{t-1-M:t-1}$ and $K_i$ denotes the representation of the start chunk of the $i$-th subsequence, which is $P_{t_{i}:t_{i}+M}$.
-For each key $K_i$ there is an associated value $V_i$ consisting of a DCT representation built from the sub-sequence $P_{t_{i}:t_{i}+M+T}$.
-See~\cite{mao2020history} for a detalied discussion.
+The idea of our method is to learn two person-specific motion prediction mappings, and to propose a strategy to share information between these two mappings.
+The possibility to include information from the other person involved in the interaction, should push the network to learn a better representation for motion prediction.
+The overall pipeline is described in Figure~\ref{fig:pipline}-left.

-As discussed in Section~\ref{sec:task}, the task of collaborative motion prediction consists in learning a mapping that can predict the motion of two persons interacting.
-As a task, it is a natural extension of the original human motion prediction task to two persons, which means a couple of dancers(a leader and a follower, see Eq.~\eqref{equ:collaborative-motion-prediction})in our case.
+For the two single person motion prediction mappings, we draw inspiration from~\cite{mao2020history}, using an attention model for leaning temporal attention w.r.t. the past motions, and a predictor based on Graph Convolutional Network (GCN)~\cite{kipf2016semi} to model the spatial attention among joints using an adjacency matrix.
+The temporal attention model aims to find the most relative sub-sequence in the past by measuring the similarity between the last observed sub-sequence and a set of past sub-sequences.
+In this attention model, the query $Q$ is learnt by MLP from the last observation $P_{t-1-M:t-1}$ (blue dashed rectangle in Figure~\ref{fig:pipline}-left, length $M$).
+The keys $K_i$ are learnt by MLP from the starting chunk of sub-sequences $P_{t_{i}:t_{i}+M}$(red dashed rectangles in Figure~\ref{fig:pipline}-left, length $M$).
+And the values $V_i$ consist of DCT representations built from the sub-sequences $P_{t_{i}:t_{i}+M+T}$ (black dashed rectangles in Figure~\ref{fig:pipline}-left, length $M+T$), where $t_i$ with $i\in\{1,\ldots,N\}$ indicates the start frame of each past sub-sequence.

-One straightforward application of the base method to the collaborative human prediction task, is to learn a leader-specific and a follower-specific human motion prediction mappings.
-In other words, we train~\cite{mao2020history} to predict the future motion of the leader separately from the follower.
-We refer to this as \textit{independent motion prediction} (IMP), and use it as our baseline.
-While this strategy could exploit the attention and prediction modules proposed in~\cite{mao2020history}, it does not account for any interaction between the two dancing partners.
-In the next section we describe how to address this issue with the proposed cross-interaction attention module.
+Training such strategy separately for each actor does not account for any interaction between the two dancing partners.
+To deal with this, we design a cross-interaction attention (XIA) module based on multi-head attention, to introduce guidance form the interacted person.
+In the next section we introduce this XIA module.